By Roy Burner - Minister of the Gospel

 Adam and Eve, the violators of that trust, were created with a holy, godly nature, in fellowship with God.
 As a result of their sin that nature become corrupt; becoming guilty of the transgression of God's Word, involving the whole human race in corruption and guilt (Romans 5:21).

-Some compelling quotations concerning sin: If you do not want the fruits of sin stay out of sin's orchard (Author Unknown); Keep yourself from opportunity and God will keep you from sin (Jacob Cats); The knowledge of sin is the beginning of salvation (Epicurus); You can be so filled with the things of Christ, with the things of God, that you do not have time for the sinful pleasures of the world (Billy Graham).
+Some compelling quotations concerning sin: If you do not want the fruits of sin stay out of sin's orchard; Keep yourself from opportunity and God will keep you from sin; The knowledge of sin is the beginning of salvation.
+You can be so filled with the things of Christ, with the things of God, that you do not have time for the sinful pleasures of the world.

-These quotations point towards abstaining from sin; exposing the nature of sin, and how it can grasp hold of a person, refusing to let go as that of quicksand.
+These quotations, by various authors, point towards abstaining from sin; exposing the nature of sin, and how it can grasp hold of a person, refusing to let go as that of quicksand.
 Scripture reveals: When lust has conceived, it brings forth sin: and sin, when it is finished, brings forth death (James 1:15).

 One needs to come to the realization that they are mired in the clutches of sin before deliverance can come.
 This is illustrated in the Psalm of David: The Lord inclined to me, and heard my cry.
 He brought me up out of a horrible pit (the very clutches of Hell itself), out of the miry clay (that which was attempting to hold him there), and set my feet upon a rock and established my steps (Psalm 40:1-3).